-Gold Fields is committed to upholding and protecting the human rights of our people and members of our host communities.
+Gold Fields is committed to upholding and protecting the human rights of its stakeholders, particularly our people and members of our host communities.
 We recognise that our mining activities have the potential to impact the human rights of these important stakeholder groups.

-Our Human Rights Policy Statement (www.goldfields.com/policies.php), which is embedded in our Code of Conduct, applies to all directors, employees and third parties (including, among others, suppliers and contractors).
-The Code of Conduct can be found on our website at www.goldfields.com/ code-of-conduct.php.
+Our Human Rights Policy Statement, which is embedded in our Code of Conduct, applies to all directors, employees and third parties, including suppliers and contractors.

 Under the Human Rights Policy Statement, Gold Fields commits to, among others: